 Reusable Snack Containers

-These three containers are ones that we’ve used for years and find to be super durable and easy to clean (and the first two are shown in this post).
+These three containers are ones that we’ve used for years for preschool snacks and find to be super durable and easy to clean (and the first two are shown in this post).

-Replay Stacking Snack Containers (these are the colorful ones shown above) and are sold in a set of 4 containers for $12.99.
+Re-Play Stacking Snack Containers (these are the colorful ones shown above) and are sold in a set of 4 containers for about $13.

-Beaba Clip Containers (these are the clear containers shown above with the yellow and blue lids underneath) and are sold in a set of 6 for $14.95.
+Beaba Clip Containers (these are the clear containers shown above with the yellow and blue lids underneath) and are sold in a set of 6 for about $15.

 Bumkins Reusable Bags are great to use instead of plastic bags if you want a reusable option.
-I mostly rinse ours out but you can also run them through the dishwasher or washing machine.
-A set of 2 bags is $8.99.
+I usually rinse ours out but you can also run them through the dishwasher or washing machine.
+A set of 2 bags is usually less than $10.

 Best Tips for Preschool Snacks